Andreas Seiferth

-Andreas Seiferth (born 23 June 1989) is a German basketball player who last played for Medi Bayreuth of the Basketball Bundesliga (BBL).
-Standing at 2.09 m (6 ft 10 in), Seiferth usually plays as center.
+Andreas Seiferth (born 23 June 1989) is a German basketball retired player who last played for WWU Baskets Münster of the ProA.
+Standing at 2.09 m (6 ft 10 in), Seiferth usually played as center.

 Professional career

 On 1 August 2016, Seiferth signed with Medi Bayreuth of the Basketball Bundesliga (BBL).
 He averaged 11.2 points and 3.7 rebounds per game during the 2019-20 season.
 Seiferth re-signed with the team for two years on 10 July 2020.

 International career

 Since 2012, Seiferth has played for the German national basketball team.

 Personal

-Andreas' brother, Martin Seiferth, is a professional basketball player as well.
+Andreas' brother, Martin Seiferth, was a professional basketball player as well.